Stuffed Artichokes (Qaqocc mimli)

 - Clean the artichokes under running water.

-- Slice the potatoes in half lengthwise and put at bottom of deep pan.
+- Slice the potatoes in half lengthwise and put at the bottom of a deep cooking pot.

-- Thinly slice the garlic and parsley and mix together in a bowl.
+- Thinly slice the garlic and parsley and mix in a bowl.

-- Place the artichokes on the potatoes in the pan and start filling the artichokes with the parsley and garlic mixture.
+- Place the artichokes on the potatoes in the pot and start filling the artichokes with the parsley and garlic mixture.